quasariumm/BUas_Intake/README.md

 - You can now run the game using `bin/SorryWereBroke` (on Windows `bin/SorryWereBroke.exe`)

 ## Controls
-You are able to change the controls in the settings in the main menu.
+You can change the controls in the settings in the main menu.
+Note that you can't go back to the main menu once you have clicked _Play_.
 The default controls are:
 - `R`: Rotate counterclockwise (in placement mode)
 - `T`: Rotate clockwise (in placement mode)
 - Hold `Left Shift`: Rotate slower (in placement mode)
 - Hold `Left control`: Rotate faster (in placement mode)
-- `Escape`: Cancel placement (puts item back in inventory)
+- `Escape`: Cancel placement (puts the item back in inventory)
 - `F`: Move (in edit mode)
 - `G`: Delete (in edit mode)

 NOTE: Moue buttons are not supported.
-If you do want to use the mouse, please rebind that moude button to a supported key (See [https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php](https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php) for the supported keys).
+If you do want to use the mouse, please rebind that mouse button to a supported key (See [https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php](https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php) for the supported keys).

 ## Specific file extensions
 ### .ql